linkedin/Liger-Kernel/README.md

 | Embedding                       | `liger_kernel.transformers.experimental.LigerEmbedding`     |

 - **Embedding**: [Embedding](https://pytorch.org/docs/stable/generated/torch.nn.Embedding.html) is implemented by fusing embedding lookup and output operations.
-It achieves a peak speedup of 1.1x compared to torch compile.
+It achieves a peak speedup of ~1.5x in the forward pass and an overall speedup of ~1.1x.

 <!-- TODO: be more specific about batch size -->
 > **Note:**